Nixlps/test-mazzfc/README.md

 - start the project and open local web server typing npm start

-- build the project for production typing npm build.
+- build the project for production typing npm run build.
 The dist folder contains all files necessary to go live